WindowsAzure-TrainingKit/HOL-GettingStartedWindowsAzureStorage/HOL.md

 1. Open the _Create.cshtml_ file, located at the _Views/Home_ folder.

-1. Add the following **if** statement before the **input** element.
+1. Add the following **if** statement before the **input** with type **file** element.
 This code adds a checkbox to upload the new photo as public if the user is authenticated.
 If it is not authenticated, the photo will be uploaded as public by default.

 	(Code Snippet - _GettingStartedWindowsAzureStorage_ - _Ex4-CreateViewUpdate_)